grassrootseconomics/cic-stack/apps/contract-migration/scripts/README.md

 ### Step 2 - Services

 Make sure the following is running in the cluster:
 * eth
 * postgres
 * redis

-If metadata is to be imported, also run:
-	* cic-meta-server

 If importing using `cic_eth` or `cic_ussd` also run:
 * cic-eth-tasker
 * cic-eth-dispatcher
 * cic-eth-tracker

 If importing using `cic_ussd` also run:
 * cic-ussd-tasker
 * cic-ussd-server
 * cic-notify-tasker

-You will want to run these in sequence:
+If metadata is to be imported, also run:
+* cic-meta-server

 ### Step 3 - User imports

+Only run _one_ of the following.

 #### Alternative 1 - Sovereign wallet import - `eth`